SDawson777/jars-cms/docs/DEPLOYMENT.md

 - `CORS_ORIGINS` (comma-separated list) — when set, the API will only accept requests from the listed origins.
 Example: `https://app.example.com,https://studio.example.com`.
 If not set, a safe development default of `http://localhost:3000,http://localhost:5173` is used.
 - `JWT_SECRET` — secret used to sign admin session tokens.
 Must be provided in production and rotated regularly.
+- `PREVIEW_SECRET` — secret compared against the `X-Preview-Secret` header or `?secret=` query param before draft content is returned.
+Required when preview mode is exposed.
 - `ADMIN_LOGIN_RATE_LIMIT_WINDOW_MS` & `ADMIN_LOGIN_RATE_LIMIT_MAX` — configure the admin login rate limiter window (ms) and max requests per window.
 Defaults: `60000` (1 minute) and `8` respectively.
 - `ANALYTICS_RATE_LIMIT_WINDOW_MS` & `ANALYTICS_RATE_LIMIT_MAX` — configure rate limiting for analytics event ingestion.
 Defaults: `60000` (1 minute) and `60` respectively.
+- `ANALYTICS_FALLBACK_RATE_WINDOW_MS` & `ANALYTICS_FALLBACK_RATE_MAX` — IP scoped limiter applied before writes hit Sanity in case API keys/signatures leak.
+Defaults: `60000` and `120`.
+- `ANALYTICS_INGEST_KEY` — comma-separated list of shared secrets.
+Clients must send `X-Analytics-Key` and `X-Analytics-Signature` (HMAC-SHA256 raw body) with every `/analytics/event` POST.
+- `MAX_LOGO_BYTES` — maximum allowed bytes for logo uploads (defaults to 2 MB).
+The Admin SPA enforces the same limit client-side.
+Adjust if you expect larger SVGs and ensure `JSON_BODY_LIMIT` comfortably exceeds the encoded payload size.
+- `JSON_BODY_LIMIT` — override the limit used by `express.json` (default `4mb`).
+Increase if you allow larger base64 uploads.
+- `COMPLIANCE_SNAPSHOT_ENABLED` — set to `true` to run the scheduled compliance snapshot job on boot.
+Requires write access to Sanity and should only run in one instance at a time.
+- `LOG_LEVEL` — optional; set to `debug` to include debug-level logs.
+Defaults to emitting info/warn/error only.

 Analytics tuning